Herbs and Supplements to Reduce Prolactin & Refractory Period?

 It’s recommended to use high doses of vitamin B6 only in those days when you need more sex drive.
 Remember that prolonged use of vitamin B6 is toxic.
 High doses of vitamin B6 (+200mg day) can cause nerve pain or even peripheral neuropathy.
 But using high doses once or two times per week is generally safe.

 When selecting your vitamin B6 supplement, it’s wise to pay attention to the form of vitamin b6.
-For most people best choice fo B6 vitamin is the natural Pyridoxal-5-Phosphate (P-5-P) form.
+For most people, the best choice for B6 vitamin is the natural Pyridoxal-5-Phosphate (P-5-P) form.
 Many people might have the genetic polymer that makes it so you can’t even convert other forms to absorbable bioactive form.

 Personally I use this B-Complex with all the B vitamins are in active form.
 If the diet in relatively good condition one capsule in a day is enough to guarantee an ideal intake of all B-vitamins.
 However, if you just want to try high doses of the active form of B6.
 I recommend Life Extension P-5-P which contains 100mg of active form of B6 per capsule.